Let us help you get involved with our robust and involved student governments.

 Chief Appointed Officers

-The ASUC has five Chief Appointed Officers they are:
+The ASUC has five Chief Appointed Officers:

 - Chief Financial Officer (CFO)

 - Chief Legal Officer (CLO)

 - Chief Personnel Officer (CPO)